PhoenixXeme/Hangman/README.md

 # Hangman
-This is a simple hangman game i made im new to C# so its not very good
+This is a simple hangman game i made.
+Im new to C# so its not very good